pssnyder/v7p3r-chess-engine/docs/guides/V7P3R_CHESS_ENGINE_DESIGN_GUIDE.md

----
-applyTo: '**'
----
-Coding standards, domain knowledge, and preferences that AI should follow.

-The following is the current expected design and evaluation rule statements for the v7p3r chess engine.

 # v7p3r Chess Engine Design and Evaluation Rule Statements
 This document serves as a living design and brainstorming document outlining the current engine's functional goals and expectations.